Sermons

 4 August 2019

-Nationals MP Barnaby Joyce stirred up the media this week when he said that he was struggling financially to support his families even though he earns well over $200,000 per year.
-You can imagine there was not much support or sympathy for him.
-In explaining himself he said that what he was trying to say… Read more
+Nationals MP Barnaby Joyce stirred up the media this week when he said that he was struggling financially to support his families even though he earns well over $200,000 per… Read more

 Year C-7th Sunday after Pentecost – Lord, teach us to pray.